AryanKulathinal/Automatic-Toll-System-with-AI/README.md

 forms the foundation for a seamless toll collection process.
 Following swift vehicle detection, the system employs Optical Character Recognition (OCR) to read and recognize the number plates of identified vehicles.
 This crucial step serves as the bedrock for obtaining detailed information from our extensive database.
-Figure 6.1 shows the final output including number plate detection, details of the vehicle and toll calculation.
+The below figure shows the final output including number plate detection, details of the vehicle and toll calculation.
 <img width="388" alt="image" src="https://github.com/AryanKulathinal/Automatic-Toll-System-with-AI/assets/116480303/6cad25be-be38-4ff2-9d4d-780ad383c310">